roeeshahmoon/Logic-Design-Project/README.md

 ## Verification

- we read all the data for the testbench from file `Bus_File.txt`, we randomize all the data on the python script `golden.py`.
+ we read all the data for the testbench from file `Bus_File.txt`, we randomize all the data on the python script `golden.py` using `random moudle`.
  We wrote those data into files:
  `Param_File.txt`
  `Mat_A.txt`